 Payback period is a tool to evaluate the financial attractiveness of a project from an investment point of view in our SaaS business model in Excel.
 We want to know by when our investment is being repaid through organic cash flows.
 Thus, we calculate the Free Cash Flows to Firm and measure by when the cumulated Free Cash Flow to Firm become positive, below is an example result in month 46.

 Another important metric is the IRR which can also be used to evaluate the attractiveness of a proposed investment.
 For this, we need the yearly Free Cash Flows and work back which discount rate is needed to make NPV = Zero, this will be the Project IRR.

-SaaS companies want to know by when they reach breakeven, meaning by when their monthly revenues will cover their monthly costs.
+SaaS companies want to know when they reach breakeven, meaning – by when their monthly revenues will cover their monthly costs.
 Here, we focus on cash profits (EBITDA) and want to know from which month onward EBITDA will become positive.
-Below example shows that within a year first profitability can be achieved.
+Below example shows that within a year, the first profitability can be achieved.

 Once we have the monthly financials ready, we can build the full year financial statements.
 Thus, we simply add the twelve months of each year to form the yearly revenues and expenses, creating the Income Statement item by item.

 The Yearly Balance Sheet is a function of taking the projected balance sheet position of the last month of the year in our SaaS business model in Excel.

 The yearly cash flow statement can be built by adding the monthly cash flows and checking back if the resulting cash generation matches the change of cash on the balance sheet.

 Once we have the yearly financial statements ready, we can also calculate certain financial ratios we want to keep track of.